-There is no large supermarket within the town centre and the edge of centre Co-op supermarket has recently closed and is expected to re-open as Lidl later in 2017.
+There is no large supermarket within the town centre and the edge of centre former Co-op supermarket remains under refurbishment to re-open as Lidl in early 2018.
 The will assist in increasing the diversity of the supermarket convenience retail offer.